Chicago Plan: A Program for Monetary Reform (1939)

-The Chicago plan, and was submitted to the Government, but did not result in any new legislation.
+The Chicago Plan was submitted to the Government, but did not become law.

+Monetary Stabilization and Debt Reduction Act of 1945

+Following the Recession of 1937–1938, Jerry Voorhis made the case for 100% reserves.
+In 1941, the US economy heated up with WWII.
+In 1945, Voorhis sponsored HR 3648 to establish a Monetary Authority.
+Jerry Voorhis was defeated in 1946 by Richard Nixon.

+NEED Act

+A variation of the Chicago Plan's 100% reserve proposal was the NEED Act sponsored by Dennis Kucinich in 2011.

-IMF's Chicago plan revisited (2012)
+IMF's Chicago Plan revisited (2012)

 In August 2012, the proposal was given renewed attention after the International Monetary Fund (IMF) published a working paper by Jaromir Benes and Michael Kumhof.
-In the paper, the authors have updated the original Chicago plan proposal to fit into today's economy.
+In the paper, the authors have updated the original Chicago Plan proposal to fit into today's economy.
 They conclude that the advantages of such a system, according to the authors, are a more balanced economy without the booms and busts of the current system, the elimination of bank runs, and a drastic reduction of both public and private debt.
-The authors rely on economic theory and historical examples, and state that inflation, according to their calculations, would be very low.
+The authors rely on economic theory and historical examples and state that inflation, according to their calculations, would be very low.

+2015 proposals

+Iceland commissioned a study on the 2008 financial crisis.
+Frosti Sigurjónsson referenced the Chicago Plan in his 2015 sovereign money proposal.

+In the Netherlands, Ons Geld gathered over 100,000 signatures in a 2015 citizens initiative, leading to a parliamentary debate and monetary system study.

+2018 Swiss sovereign-money initiative

+Advocates for the 2018 Swiss sovereign-money initiative looked to Irving Fisher and the Chicago Plan as the first version of Vollgeld.
+The initiative was defeated, with over 75% per cent voting No.

+Criticisms

-Asked about the paper in 2019, Christine Lagarde, (managing director of the IMF when the paper was published), said she was not convinced "that eliminating the role of private banks in the supply of ‘broad’ money is a good idea".
+Asked about the paper in 2019, Christine Lagarde (managing director of the IMF when the paper was published) said that she was not convinced "that eliminating the role of private banks in the supply of 'broad' money is a good idea".